9 Best Things to do in Kraków, Poland.

 Kraków’s Stare Miasto (Old Town) blends centuries of history with vibrant city life.
 At its heart lies Rynek Główny, Europe’s largest medieval market square, always buzzing with activity.

 In the centre stands the iconic Cloth Hall, where merchants have traded for centuries.
-Inside, stalls sell everything from handcrafted souvenirs to delicate amber jewelry.
+Inside, stalls sell everything from handcrafted souvenirs to amber jewelry.

 Nearby, St. Mary’s Basilica, founded in the 13th century, is a must-visit.
 Step inside to admire its ornate interior—well worth the admission.
 Don’t miss the hourly trumpet call played from the tower, a tradition dating back to medieval times.